dominicprice/endplay/README.md

 >>> d.play("HA", fromHand=False) # let's hope N isn't paying too much attention
 ```

-Similarly `unplay` can be passed `toHand=False` to not move the picked-up card back into somebody's hand.
+Similarly, `unplay` can be passed `toHand=False` to not move the picked-up card back into somebody's hand.
 The contents of the current trick can be examined by looking at the `curtrick` property which returns a list of cards played to the current trick, however this is a read-only object and attempting to modify it will not alter the `Deal` object.

 #### Enumerated types